Russian Model Dasha Mart Leaves Little To The Imagination In Skimpy Bikini

 “Lovely and alluring,” commented a fourth fan.

-Dasha looked especially alluring in a photo she shared last week that showed her lowering her jeans, exposing her booty in a pair of string bikini bottoms.
+In addition, Dasha looked especially alluring in a photo she shared last week that showed her lowering her jeans, exposing her booty in a pair of string bikini bottoms.